Rickettsial pox is a disease spread by a mite. It causes a chickenpox-like rash on the body.

 - Tests of blood serum (serologic studies)

-There are usually no complications if the disorder is treated.
+There are usually no complications if the infection is treated.

 When to Contact a Medical Professional